 Your bad habits are modern solutions to ancient desires.
 For example, if your underlying motive is to find love, you have it might be using Tinder.
 If your underlying motive is to achieve social acceptance, your habits might be posting on Instagram.

 Why is this important?
-It’s important because there are many different ways to address the same underlying motive.
+It’s crucial because many ways to address the same underlying motive exist.
 You might reduce your stress by going for a run, or you might reduce your stress by smoking a cigarette.
 Your current habits are not necessarily the best way to solve problems.
 They are the messes you’ve learned to use.

-So when a habit is successful in addressing a motive, you develop a craving to do it again and again.
+So when a habit successfully addresses a motive, you develop a craving to do it repeatedly.
 In time you learn to predict that checking Instagram, for example, will make you feel accepted.
 So a simple way to make a bad habit seem unattractive is to try and find a better way of meeting your underlying motive.

 Chapter: The 3rd law (Make it easy)

 The book has a great concept of motion versus action.
 When you’re in motion, you are planning and strategizing.
 That’s very different from taking action.
 It’s the only action that can directly lead to actual results.
 But if the motion doesn’t lead to results, why do we do it?
 Sometimes we need to plan and learn, but more often than not, motion allows us to feel as though we’re making progress without running the risk of failure.
 It makes us feel like we’re getting things done.

 To build a habit, you need repetition, not perfection.
 You need action.
 So how long does it take to form a habit?
 That’s the wrong question.
 The real question should be, how many reps does it take to form a habit?
 Because habits are based on frequency, not time.

 So your current habits have been internalized over hundreds or even thousands of repetitions.
 New patterns will require the same level of frequency.
 Atomic habits might take a short moment to complete, but they can continue to impact your behavior for hours afterward.